-- (c) the total duration of the industrial action is, or includes, the period of overtime to which the ban applies; and - (d) if paragraph (1)(b) applies-the period of 4 hours mentioned in that paragraph includes the period of overtime to which the ban applies.
+(c) the total duration of the industrial action is, or includes, the period of overtime to which the ban applies; and then, for the purposes of this section, the shift is taken to be a day and the remaining parts of the days are taken not to be part of that day.

+(d) if paragraph (1)(b) applies-the period of 4 hours mentioned in that paragraph includes the period of overtime to which the ban applies.